AcrNischal/AcrNischal/README.md

 </p>

 ### About Me
-Hey there!
-I'm Nishchal, a 20-year-old computer engineering student with a passion for web and app development.
-I've got a solid foundation in computer science principles and programming languages, always looking to level up my skills and take on new challenges.
-Think of me as a coding Nobita with a thirst for knowledge (minus the constant need for Doraemon's gadgets, haha!).
+What's up?
+I'm Nishchal, a 20-year-old computer engineering major who enjoys web and app development.
+My knowledge base in computer science and various programming languages is intact, and I constantly seek to upgrade my skills.
+I like to phrase it as a coding Nobita who is curious about everything (without the need of Doraemon’s tools, LOL!).

 ### Skills
 <p>